+Microsoft recently announced that on October 1, 2022 they are going to disable legacy authentication (basic auth) for all M365 tenants.
 With everything now moving to Modern Authentication and Microsoft Authentication Library (MSAL), previously Active Directory Authentication Library (ADAL) we should know how to disable those old authentication methods.
-Today, we’re actually going to cover the step by step methods to block legacy authentication using conditional access policies.
-This will block legacy authentication for Office 365 as well as Azure so it’s great to get ahead of the game.
+Today, we’re actually going to cover the step by step methods to block legacy authentication Office 365.

 What is Legacy Authentication And Why We Should Block It